shinesanthosh/pseudodb/README.md

 console.log(pdb.findDoc('test', 'name', 'Alwin')); //Logs the id of the document which has the field 'name' as 'Alwin'

 console.log(pdb.findAll('test', 'age', 20)); //Logs an array of ids of all docs which has age as 20

+console.log(relations.getRel('test', 'a', 'brother')); // Logs the brother relation of the doc a

 pdb.deleteDb('test'); //Deletes the db
 ```